adrianmcphee/smarterbase/docs/adr/0008-ergonomic-indexing-and-cascades.md

 ### Positive

-1. **Massive boilerplate reduction** - 97% reduction in index code, 90% reduction in cascade code
+1. **Significant reduction in index code** - From 570-760 lines to ~20 struct tags, and cascade code from ~100 lines to ~10 declarations
 2. **Self-documenting code** - Indexes visible on domain models, cascades declared upfront
 3. **Fewer bugs** - Declarative code has less room for copy-paste errors
 4. **Easier onboarding** - New developers see indexes in struct tags instead of separate files